ChristianEder/impact/README.md

 ## Implementing a consumer test

 We'll look into writing a consumer test for an application consuming an API that uses JSON serialized payload over an HTTP connection.
-In our scenario, the API provides weather forecasts, and the consuming application prints those forecast to the console.
+In our scenario, the API provides weather forecasts, and the consuming application prints these forecasts to the console.

 You will have to start by defining the consumers expectations in terms of which requests it will send and what responses it expects to get from the API: